Which Side Are You On? (Succession)

-"Which Side Are You On?" is the sixth episode of the first season of the HBO satirical comedy-drama television series Succession.
-It was written by Susan Soon He Stanton and directed by Andrij Parekh, and aired on July 8, 2018.
+"Which Side Are You On?" is the sixth episode of the first season of the American satirical comedy-drama television series Succession.
+It was written by Susan Soon He Stanton and directed by Andrij Parekh, and originally aired on HBO on July 8, 2018.

 The episode sees Kendall attempt to stage a vote of no confidence against his father among members of Waystar's board, while Shiv gets closer to a promising but dangerous next step in her political career.